Your Questions About Severe-Duty Louvers Answered

 As building codes and architectural-product requirements for hurricane-prone Florida gain wider adoption, AMCA, the international authority on air-system components, clarifies some of the confusion surrounding louver design and application.

-Note: This article appears in the 2021 edition of AMCA inmotion magazine.
+This article originally appeared in the 2021 edition of AMCA inmotion magazine.
+It was updated in April 2024.

 In August 1992, Hurricane Andrew ripped through South Florida, leaving unprecedented economic devastation in its wake.1 Miami-Dade County was especially hard-hit, leading to an overhaul of local building codes.